Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Save and close the file.

-**Please note:** If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to make it so you can access port `3306` from the host computer.
+**Note:** If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to make it so you can access port `3306` from the host computer.
 If you are already running MySQL on your personal computer, you'll have a port conflict and will need to either shutdown that service prior to running ISLE or change `3306:3306` to something like `9306:3306`.
 Please double-check.

 ---